|Originally Performed By||Traditional|

 The “Avenu Malkenu” that Phish performs is a later version of this efficacious prayer.
 It can be translated as, “Our Father, Our King, be gracious with us and answer us, even though we have no [worthy] deeds; treat us with charity and kindness, and save us.”
 Within the context of the Jewish liturgy, this prayer is interesting because it defines a relationship with God as both that of a Father-Son, as well as a Master-Servant.

 Phish almost always plays “Avenu Malkenu” (granted, a bit funkier than you’re likely to hear it in synagogue) preceded and followed by “TMWSIY.”
 There are exceptions; the band occasionally forgoes the “TMWSIY” reprise, in favor of another song, such as the fan favorite 8/7/93 (which launches into a raucous “Sloth”), 12/28/96 (straight into “Mike’s Song”!) and 10/3/99 (“BBFCFM”).
 4/18/92 is also an interesting version, as it contains an extended “Happy Passover” bass solo.
 The “TMWSIY” > “Avenu” > “TMWSIY” trio replaced “I Am Hydrogen” in its traditional role as intermediary between “Mike’s” and “Weekapaug”on 2/4/93.
 Trey then proceeded to tease “TMWSIY” in “Weekapaug.”
-While the song has dropped from even semi-regular rotation, it made one post-hiatus appearance on 7/7/03 (into "Walls of the Cave") and one Phish 3.0 appearance to date at Alpine Valley on 6/21/09.
+While the song has dropped from even semi-regular rotation, it made one post-hiatus appearance on 7/7/03 (into "Walls of the Cave"), and has been played several times in 3.0.